Judge resets trial to Oct. 24 for 2 ex-cops in Floyd killing

 Thao and Kueng have already been convicted of federal counts of violating Floyd’s rights.
 Their former colleague, Thomas Lane, was also convicted on a federal count and pleaded guilty in May to a state charge of aiding and abetting second-degree manslaughter.
 All three are free pending their federal sentencing hearings, which have not been set.

-Cahill also presided over last year’s trial of former Officer Derek Chauvin, who was convicted of second-degree murder and sentenced to 22 1/2 years for kneeling on Floyd’s neck as the Black man said he couldn’t breathe.
-Chauvin, who is white, has been in prison since that conviction.
+Cahill also presided over last year’s trial of Chauvin, who was convicted of second-degree murder and sentenced to 22 1/2 years.
+Chauvin has been in prison since that conviction.
 He also pleaded guilty to a federal civil rights charge.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd